Australian Greens: 2016 election and 45th parliament

-2019 election
+2019 election and 46th parliament

 At the 2019 federal election, the Australian Greens received a primary vote of 10.4% in the House of Representatives, with a federal swing of +0.2%.
 The party's highest vote was captured in the Australian Capital Territory (16.8%), followed by Victoria (11.9%), Western Australia (11.6%), Queensland (10.3%), Northern Territory (10.2%), Tasmania (10.1%), South Australia (9.6%) and New South Wales (8.7%).
 The party retained the federal electorate of Melbourne with Adam Bandt sitting at a 71.8% two-party preferred vote.

-In the Senate, the Greens received favourable swings in South Australia (+5.03%), Queensland (+3.12%), the Australian Capital Territory (+1.61%), Western Australia (+1.48%), Tasmania (+1.41%) and New South Wales (+1.32%).
-Small swings against the Greens in the Senate were observed in only Victoria (−0.25%) and the Northern Territory (−0.54%).
 All six Greens senators up for re-election retained their seats, including Senators Mehreen Faruqi, Janet Rice, Larissa Waters, Sarah Hanson-Young, Jordon Steele-John and Nick McKim.

 Three key seats were targeted by the Greens in Victoria, including Kooyong, Higgins and Macnamara.
 Prominent barrister Julian Burnside, who stood for Kooyong, came close to unseating treasurer and deputy Liberal leader Josh Frydenberg, falling short by 5.7% in the two-party preferred vote.
 Greens candidate Jason Ball, for the Division of Higgins, failed to enter the two-party preferred vote, despite optimism within the Greens and a diminishing Liberal vote.
 In Macnamara (formerly Melbourne Ports), a three-way contest emerged between the Liberals, Labor and Greens.
 Greens candidate Steph Hodgins-May had come within a few hundred votes in 2016 of taking the seat, however, redistributions in the electorate for the 2019 election were unfavourable for the Greens' vote, and the party's final vote sat at 24.2%.

 On 3 February 2020, Di Natale resigned as leader of the Greens and announced his intention to resign from the Senate.

-Adam Bandt era 2020–2025
+Adam Bandt's leadership (2020–2025)

 On 4 February, Adam Bandt was elected unopposed as parliamentary leader of the Australia Greens party room.